5000user5000/BioParallel/hw3/README.md

-# HW02 - Smith-Waterman Sequence Alignment with XSIMD Acceleration
+# HW03 - Smith-Waterman Sequence Alignment with CUDA Acceleration

 ##  Overview

 This project implements the Smith-Waterman algorithm for local sequence alignment in C++, including:

 - A **scalar (non-SIMD)** version
-- An **SIMD-accelerated version using [XSIMD](https://github.com/xtensor-stack/xsimd)**
+- A **SIMD-accelerated** version using XSIMD
+- A **CUDA-accelerated** version for GPU computation

-Both versions are benchmarked, and a simplified BLAST-like alignment output is generated for comparison.
-The speedup of the SIMD version over the scalar version is also reported.
+All versions are benchmarked, and a simplified BLAST-like alignment output is generated for comparison.
+Speedups of the SIMD and CUDA versions over the scalar version are reported.

 ##  File Structure